Can Large Language Models Implement Agent-Based Models? An ODD-based Replication Study: Methodology

 \subsubsection{Static code quality of validated implementations}

-Assessing static quality is important since functional correctness alone does not ensure that generated code is maintainable or free of latent structural issues.
-LLM-generated code can vary widely in structural quality, including code smells, complexity, and implied maintenance effort, even when functionally correct~\citep{sousa2025comparing, sabra2025assessing}.
+Assessing static code quality is important since functional correctness alone does not ensure that generated code is maintainable or free of latent structural issues.
+Here, ``static'' means that the code is examined without executing it.
+LLM-generated code can vary widely in structural quality, including code smells (recurring patterns that suggest poor design or harder future maintenance), complexity, and implied maintenance effort, even when functionally correct~\citep{sousa2025comparing, sabra2025assessing}.
 Therefore, for each successful implementation, the following maintainability-relevant static metrics are computed from the generated source code:

 \begin{itemize} \item \emph{Source lines of code} ($s_\mathrm{loc}$), counted as non-comment lines, to capture verbosity and approximate surface area for comprehension and modification. \item \emph{Cyclomatic complexity} ($c_c$), defined as the number of linearly independent control flow paths, as a proxy for branching complexity and the effort required to test and reason about code; lower values are typically preferred~\citep{mccabe1976complexity}. \item \emph{Maintainability index} ($m_i$), an empirical composite indicator that summarizes maintainability-related properties, including $s_\mathrm{loc}$, $c_c$, percentage of code comments, and operator/operand usage patterns~\citep{oman1992metrics}.
 We use the version of $m_i$ implemented by~\citet{radon2012}, where the index is normalized to a 0--100 scale and higher values indicate more maintainable code.